rupor-github/ssh-agent-wsl/README.md

       be active, it will just print environment variables and exit.

     * Using `eval` will set the environment variables in the current shell.
-      By default, `weasel-pageant` tries to detect the current shell and output appropriate commands.
+      By default, `ssh-agent-wsl` tries to detect the current shell and output appropriate commands.
 If detection fails, then use the `-S SHELL` option to define a shell type manually.

 3. Restart your shell or type (when using bash) `. ~/.bashrc`.
-Typing `ssh-add -l` should now list the keys you have registered in Pageant.
+Typing `ssh-add -l` should now list the keys you have registered in Windows ssh-agent.

 You may even replace your WSL copy of ssh-agent with ssh-agen-wsl to avoid modifying scripts (oh-my-zsh may require special pluging otherwise).
 After adding keys to Windows ssh-agent you may remove them from your home .ssh directory (they are securely persisted in Windows